Chad Warner: 2024: All-Australian selection and second Grand Final loss

-2025: Form Slump and Finals Absence
+2025: Form slump and Finals absence

-2025 came with a lot of change for with a new coach in, Dean Cox, and the absence of star midfielder, Errol Gulden, for the majority of the season caused the Swans to finish 10th and miss September.
+2025 came with a lot of change for with a new coach in, Dean Cox, and the absence of star midfielder Errol Gulden for the majority of the season, which caused the Swans to finish 10th and miss finals.
 Warner fell a bit in 2025, not kicking over 2 goals in a game at all during the year and only collecting 30 or more disposals on one occasion.
-Warner's best performances of the year were in Round 10 where, as previously stated, he gained 30 disposals and kicked 2 goals, further in Round 22, Warner helped the Swans accomplish a two point over eventual premiers, Brisbane, through his 26 disposals and 2 goals.
+Warner's best performances of the year were first in his Brett Kirk Medal–winning performance of Round 8 when he dominated clearances with 7, and collected 24 disposals; additionally, his performance in round 10 was also commendable, where he gained 30 disposals and kicked two goals; finally, in round 22, Warner helped the Swans accomplish a two-point win over eventual premiers, Brisbane, through his 26 disposals and 2 goals.
 2025 also came with the opportunity for Chad to play more games alongside his brother Corey, as Corey found himself playing 14 games for the seniors.

-Statistics

-Updated to the end of the 2025 season.
+2026: Season and suspension